Lovinity/wwsu/README.md

 #### Response 200 OK
 ### /logs/get [POST /logs/get]
 Get a list of logs for a specific subtype and a specific date.
 Returns logs for the 24-hour period of the provided date.
+This endpoint supports sockets, uses the "logs" event, and returns data in the structure defined in the websockets section.
 #### Request
 | key | criteria |
 |--|--|